 When Tinde van Andel purchased a small bag of unmilled rice from a market in Paramaribo, Suriname, she had no idea it would offer a novel peek into slavery’s past.
 The Dutch ethnobotanist, currently based at the Naturalis Biodiversity Center in Leiden, Netherlands, was in Suriname in 2006 to inventory medicinal and ritual plants for her postdoctoral research.
 She found a capital city market buzzing with hundreds of Maroon women selling herbal medicines and ritual plants, including rice.

-Surinamese Maroons are the descendants of escaped slaves who were able to maintain their independence by taking refuge in the country’s interior rainforests.
+Surinamese Maroons are the descendants of enslaved individuals who escaped and who were able to maintain their independence by taking refuge in the country’s interior rainforests.
 Despite their early struggle to subsist in a foreign landscape, the Maroons survived and even managed to keep their culture alive.
 Today there are more than 200,000 Maroons, the majority of whom live in Suriname and French Guiana, with a small population also in the Netherlands.

-While in Suriname, van Andel was unaware that a controversial theory—involving rice—was being debated among academics who study slave history: Had African slaves brought over rice and farming know-how that helped fuel profitable rice plantations in North America?
-Much of the existing dogma suggested that slaves were nothing more than unknowing laborers performing their masters’ tasks.
+While in Suriname, van Andel was unaware that a controversial theory—involving rice—was being debated among academics who study the history of enslavement: Had enslaved Africans brought over rice and farming know-how that helped fuel profitable rice plantations in North America?
+Much of the existing dogma suggested that enslaved people were nothing more than unknowing laborers performing their masters’ tasks.

-Carney’s investigations built on the work of slave historian Peter Wood, from Duke University, who first posited that slaves deserved more credit for agrarian success in the Americas.
+Carney’s investigations built on the work of slave historian Peter Wood, from Duke University, who first posited that enslaved people deserved more credit for agrarian success in the Americas.
 “In 1974, that was a radical concept, and he took a lot of heat for decades for voicing it,” says Carney.

 Carney, too, got singed for her efforts by academic critics.
 “There was no smoking gun,” she says.
 “No slave owner was going to admit that their slaves taught them how to grow rice,” she adds.